-1. Fold the paper in half once and unfold.
+1. First fold the paper in half once and unfold.
 Fold the paper in half the other way so that you have 4 creases.

-2. Fold the paper in half diagonally both ways leaving you now with 8 creases across the paper.
+2. Then fold the paper in half diagonally both ways leaving you now with 8 creases across the paper.

-3. Fold the paper onto itself, with the two sides pointed in, making a flat diamond shape.
+3. Add another fold the paper onto itself, with the two sides pointed in, making a flat diamond shape.

-4. Fold each side point from the front and back into the center, then fold that fold inward to complete your basic diamond shape.
+4. Last fold each side point from the front and back into the center, then fold that fold inward to complete your basic diamond shape.

 5. Use glue to attach the backsides of the diamonds to the metal wreath frame – skinny fold inward.